connectomicslab/connectomemapper3/paper/paper.md

 ![\textbf{Overview of the Connectome Mapper 3 BIDS App's workflow.}
 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-It relies on Nipype [@GorgolewskiNipype:2011] and adopts a modular architecture, composed of three different pipelines (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
+CMP3's workflow relies on Nipype [@GorgolewskiNipype:2011] and adopts a modular architecture, composed of three different pipelines (anatomical, diffusion, and fMRI) dedicated to the processing of each modality (sMRI, dMRI, rfMRI).
 Each pipeline is represented by a Nipype workflow that takes a BIDS formatted dataset as input, and